 About the Migration Scope

-This topic helps you get familiar with basic Oracle Cloud Infrastructure security, network, and storage concepts, and compare them to their equivalent concepts in Oracle Cloud Infrastructure Classic.
+Get familiar with basic Oracle Cloud Infrastructure security, network, and storage concepts.

 Cloud resources in Oracle Cloud Infrastructure are created in logical compartments.
 You also create fine-grained policies to control access to the resources within a compartment.

 A virtual cloud network (VCN) is comprised of one or more subnets, and an instance is assigned to a specific subnet.
-In Oracle Cloud Infrastructure Classic, you assign instances to IP networks or the shared network.
-Typically, you create one subnet for the shared network, and create a separate subnet for each IP network in Oracle Cloud Infrastructure Classic.
-Note that unlike Oracle Cloud Infrastructure Classic, Oracle Cloud Infrastructure does not allow you to reserve IP addresses for platform services.
+Oracle Cloud Infrastructure does not allow you to reserve specific IP addresses for platform services.

 Instances can communicate with resources outside of Oracle Cloud by using Oracle Cloud Infrastructure FastConnect, which provides a fast, dedicated connection to your on-premises network.
-This service is equivalent to Oracle Cloud Infrastructure FastConnect Classic.
-Alternatively, use IPSec VPN in Oracle Cloud Infrastructure as a replacement for VPN as a Service (VPNaaS) or Corente in Oracle Cloud Infrastructure Classic.
+Alternatively, use an IPSec VPN.

 To learn more, see Key Concepts and Terminology in the Oracle Cloud Infrastructure documentation.